system76/docs/_articles/install-ubuntu.md

 ---
 layout: article
-title: Restore Or Reinstall Ubuntu On Your System76 Computer
+title: Install Ubuntu On Your System76 Computer
 description: >
-  Full instructions on restoring or reinstalling Ubuntu your computer.
+  Full instructions on installing Ubuntu your computer.
 keywords:
   - Ubuntu
   - Ubuntu 16.04